rjspencer/docs/theming.md

 	accepted values are `TOS` (Terms Of Service), `PrivacyPolicy`, `Contact`, `StageBloc` (our home page), and `ForgotPassword`

 	also allows `ConnectTwitter`, `DisconnectTwitter`, `ConnectFacebook`, `DisconnectFacebook`, `ConnectInstagram`, `DisconnectInstagram`

+	you can also put an custom page in this parameter (i.e. to="CustomMyCustomPage")

+absolute
+:	whether or not the URL should be an absolute URL when using it with custom pages

 redirectUrl
 :	where to redirect the user to after authenticating using `ConnectTwitter`, `ConnectFacebook`, or `ConnectInstagram` with the `to` option